nazsakib/sakibsnaz/content/_index.md

 # Another WordPress folk 👋

 Hello, Sakib here.
 Currently, I'm learning and focusing on Plugin Development.
-In addition to that, on Fiverr, I provide services such as Learning Management System setups, Tour/Travel Booking site development, Landing page creation, and site cloning or redesigning bug and error fixing and site maintenance.
+In addition to that, on Fiverr, I provide services such as Learning Management System setups, Tour/Travel Booking site development, Landing page creation, site cloning or redesigning, bug and error fixing and site maintenance.

 Love to work with: